 June 2018 to Present

-Freelance Developer – Build internal reporting tools for online outlet and provide data-oriented stories for an online startup covering cannabis policy and economics in the U.S. and around the world.
+Freelance Developer – Build internal reporting tools and provide data-oriented stories for an online startup covering cannabis policy and economics in the U.S. and around the world.
+Tools allow editors to monitor cannabis-related legislation and government rules, as well as social media statements from public officials, in real time.

 Freelance Journalist and Photographer